Akuboja/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 5-listfilesdigitonly :Display file in long, user Id group displayed numerically and include all files.

+6. 6-firstdirectory :Name a new subdirectory.

-6. 7-movethatfile :Moving betty to another directory.
+7. 7-movethatfile :Moving betty to another directory.

+8. 8-firstdelete :Deleting betty file.